-It can be as simple as a single page detailing what type of photography you’ll provide, how you plan to market your business, and how much you’ll charge.
+It can be as simple as a single page detailing what type of photography you’ll provide; how you plan to market your business; and how much you’ll charge.
 You can also include how you plan to set up your business legally.

 Set Your Prices

 Be prepared to do a few complimentary photoshoots or offer them at a highly discounted rate.
 You can also consider bartering your photography services in exchange for another service.

-Alternatively, you can create packages at different price points that include varying number of hours and photos included.
+Alternatively, you can create packages at different price points that include a varying number of hours and photos included.

 Invest In Quality Equipment

-Speaking of software, investing in Lightroom and a few quality Lightroom presets can help save a ton of time in the editing process so this is another investment worth considering.
+Speaking of software, investing in Lightroom and a few quality Lightroom presets can help you save a ton of time in the editing process so this is another investment worth considering.